Skip to content

 • 21 min read

 Hundreds of thousands of Germans and people living in Germany emigrate yearly, either to neighboring countries or often outside Europe.
-Since the beginning of the pandemic, inflation, the Ukraine war, and even more, people have been considering relocating.
+People have been considering relocating since the beginning of the pandemic, inflation, the Ukraine war, and even more.
 If you want to know the most popular destination countries and the most common reasons for emigration, I recommend our article on this topic: Reasons why people leave Germany

 👉 Are you planning to move from Germany?
 We are your contact!
 With us, you can deregister from Germany online.
 We can also help you with other things related to resettling 🌍 – Take a look at our services & download our free checklist!

-Since 2014 we have been helping people deregister from Germany and prepare to move abroad.
-We know what is important and which points are easily forgotten. ✈️
+For over 9 years, we have been helping people overcome bureaucratic hurdles and prepare for leaving Germany.
+We know what is important and which points are often forgotten. ✈️🌍

 I would like to receive the free checklist and accept the privacy policy.
-If you do not want to receive any more emails from us, you can unsubscribe at any time
+If you no longer want to receive emails from us, you can unsubscribe at any time.

 What country is most friendly to expats?